anthrax3/Umbraco.Backend.Restriction/README.md

 Settings
 --

-The module works with a set of rules/parametters specified in the config file ``BackendRestriction.json``, following the next structure.
+The module works with a set of rules/parametters specified in the config file ``BackendRestriction.json``, with the following structure.

 ```
 {